-Jessica Simpson, 40, Lifts Her Booty As She Does Morning Stretch In Skintight Jeans
+Jessica Simpson, 40, Lifts Her Booty As She Does A Morning Stretch In Skintight Jeans

 Jessica Simpson shared a snap of her morning stretch on Instagram.

-The singer and fashion designer, who turned 40 in July, posted a new photo to her social media page after she did some quick leg stretches while laying on a mat in an elegant room in her California home.
+The singer and fashion designer, who turned 40 in July, posted a new photo to her social media page after she did some quick leg stretches while lying on a mat in an elegant room in her California home.

 In the post shared with her 5.6 million social media followers, the mom of three wore a casual black sweatshirt and skintight blue jeans from her own Jessica Simpson Collection clothing line as she posed for the shot.
 Jessica paired her unconventional workout outfit with fur-trimmed boots as she looked at the camera and lifted her booty to stretch her legs above her head.
 A roaring fire blazed in a fireplace next to the gorgeous star as she snuck in her stretches on a Saturday morning.